CharlieQiu2017/mini_libc/README.md

 ## Building

 1. Install `aarch64-none-elf` toolchain from https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads.
+2. Install Python packages [Jinja2](https://pypi.org/project/Jinja2/) and [jinja2-cli](https://pypi.org/project/Jinja2/).
-2. Modify `Makefile` so it correctly points to the installed toolchain.
+3. Modify `Makefile` so it correctly points to the installed toolchain.
-3. Invoke `make` to build without optimization.
+4. Invoke `make` to build without optimization.
 Invoke `make optimize=1` to build with optimization `-Os`.
 Invoke `make debug=1` to build with debug information.
+If `debug=1` is set, one can additionally set `DEBUG_SRC_DIR` to a path where the source code of the library will be installed on the debugging machine.

 Output files:
 * `crt.o`: Initialization object, link it into every executable.